-The proposed bill amends various sections of the Nebraska Revised Statutes to redefine terms related to budget limitations and modify the Property Tax Growth Limitation Act.
-Key changes include the redefinition of "allowable growth" to include factors such as improvements to real property, changes in property use, and increases in personal property valuation.
-The bill also introduces provisions that permit political subdivisions to increase their property tax request authority based on specific criteria, including budgeted amounts for public safety services and substance abuse prevention.
-Additionally, it allows for the carryover of unused property tax request authority to future budget years, capped at five percent of the previous year's total authority.
+This bill amends various sections of the Nebraska Revised Statutes to enhance regulations surrounding revenue and taxation, particularly in relation to property tax request authority and municipal occupation taxes.
+Key updates include a redefinition of "allowable growth" to include factors such as improvements to real property and changes in property use.
+The bill also introduces provisions that enable political subdivisions to increase their property tax request authority based on specific criteria, including budgeted amounts for public safety services and substance abuse prevention.
+Additionally, it allows for the carryover of unused property tax request authority to future budget years, capped at five percent of the previous year's total, and permits the conversion of accumulated unused restricted funds into unused property tax request authority starting from fiscal years after July 1, 2025.

 Statutes affected: